 A pensioner is not in severe financial hardship if their total annual assets tested service pension or income support supplement plus other income exceeds the maximum annual rate of pension.

 Maximum annual rate of pension

-Maximum annual rate of pension means the maximum rate of service pension or income support supplement including the pension supplements, Clean Energy Supplement, rent assistance and child payments.
+Maximum annual rate of pension means the maximum rate of service pension or income support supplement including the pension supplements, Energy Supplement, rent assistance and child payments.
 Remote area allowance is not included.

 Income for financial hardship